 When viewed from space the planet Earth is very much a “blue planet”.
 Not surprising as almost 71% of the Earth’s surface is water!

-I think one of the things that has attracted me to scuba diving is the opportunity on practically every dive to see something new that I’ve never seen before.
+One of the things I believe that has attracted me to scuba diving, has been the opportunity on practically every dive to see something new that I’ve never seen before!
 The more we dive I’ve discovered, the more we see.
-I started this blog as an opportunity to share some of those things with you.
+I started this blog while visiting and diving in the Philippines.
+It’s given me an opportunity to share some of those things with you.

-I’ve been active off and on for years on ScubaBoard , especially at the Philippine Paradise Divers sub-forum.
-My introduction to Facebook happened in 2007 when a member of our sub-forum created a Facebook group and invited all of us.
+I want to mention ScubaBoard here and especially the Philippine Paradise Divers sub-forum.
+I found them in September 2007 while planning my second trip there.
+A great group of people who were very helpful!
+My introduction to Facebook later that year was actually a result of joining ScubaBoard and the Philippine Paradise Divers sub-forum.
+One of our members created a Facebook group and invited all of us.
 Becoming a member of Philippine Paradise Divers was the very first item on my Facebook timeline!
 After a long period of inactivity the group was resurrected on September 21, 2019.
 It rapidly grew into an amazing Facebook group with lots of great content related to diving in the Philippines!
-There we find a group of people united by a passion for scuba diving and the Philippines!
-We’re building a great community and it’s something I’m excited to be a part of!
-Our group posts includes photography from some of the top photographers living in and visiting the Philippines, along with posts on environmental efforts, dive destinations, workshops, and trips.
+There you find a group where posts includes photography from some of the top photographers living in and visiting the Philippines, along with posts on environmental efforts, dive destinations, workshops, and trips.
 If you’re on Facebook (and who isn’t these days) come by and have a look.
 While you’re there, why not become a member?